gagaspanduw/automation-flutter_gherkin/README.md

 - install dart
 - install flutter gherkin -> https://pub.dev/packages/flutter_gherkin

-Use thi package as a library to your package's pubspec.yaml
+Use this package as a library to your package's pubspec.yaml
 ```
 $flutter pub get
 ```